gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```

 and then CMake will add the debug flags appropriate for your compiler.
-There are more options that can be of your interest, such as the addition of extra drivers for RF front-ends not included by default, implementations of signal processing blocks that take advantage of your GPU, addition of experimental features, building of optional QA code, and so on.
+There are more options that can be of your interest, such as the addition of extra drivers for RF front-ends not included by default, implementations of signal processing blocks that take advantage of your GPU, addition of experimental features, the building of optional QA code, and so on.
 Check out the available [building configuration options]({{ "/docs/tutorials/configuration-options-building-time/" | relative_url }}) documentation for more details.

 If everything went fine in the building process, now you can jump into how to get your [first position fix]({{ "/my-first-fix/" | relative_url }}).